angristan/feedbin-docker/README.md

 docker-compose exec feedbin-web rake feedbin:make_admin[youremail@domain.tld]
 ```

-Once you're done, you can prevent new users from registering by [modifying cour Caddy config](https://github.com/angristan/feedbin-docker/issues/3#issuecomment-700286769).
+Once you're done, you can prevent new users from registering by modifying Caddy config and uncommenting the `respond` directive for `/signup` and `/users` routes.